 Recently, the Calgary Jewish community experienced the sad loss of fourteen individuals within a four week period.
 This has never happened before, and it necessitated the planning and co-ordination of multiple funerals by both professional staff and volunteers in a short period of time.

 In larger Jewish communities, most cemeteries have their own crews and equipment to prepare graves.
-Calgary is a smaller community, and it is more practical to have an 023excavator on contract to prepare graves.
-These excavators have other contracts they are obliged to honour, particularly during winter, but Calgary is fortunate to have a contract with an experienced and capable excavator who has agreed to amend his work schedule and respond within twenty fours when a grave is needed for a Jewish funeral.
+Calgary is a smaller community, and it is more practical to have an excavator on contract to prepare graves.
+These excavators have other contracts they are obliged to honour, particularly during winter, but Calgary is fortunate to have a contract with an experienced and capable excavator who has agreed to amend his work schedule and respond within twenty four hours when a grave is needed for a Jewish funeral.
 Our business is too infrequent to have more than one excavator standing by prepared to make our needs their highest priority.
 The Chevra Kadisha does not seek to be busier, but during the rare occurrence of multiple funerals, things quickly become much more complex.

 Under optimum weather conditions, it takes a capable and experienced excavator at least two hours to prepare a grave safely and competently without disturbing surrounding graves or monuments.
 However, during winter, as was the case in the recent spate of passings, it took considerably more hours to break through ground that was frozen solid.
 This coupled with the shorter daylight hours at this time of year meant that the excavator was only willing to prepare one grave a day.
 When several graves were required, and in this case at three different cemeteries, delays were inevitable.